ibm-cloud-docs/virtual-servers/vsi_viewing_suspend.md

 # Viewing suspend billing feature
 {: #viewing-suspend-billing-feature}

+From your **Device List**, you can see what virtual server instances are using the suspend billing feature.
+Use the following steps to see which of your devices support suspend billing.
+{: shortdesc}

+Your virtual server instances must be configured with the following settings to support the suspend billing feature.

+- Hourly SAN
+- A public profile from one of the following families
+   - Balanced
+   - Compute
+   - Memory
+   - Variable compute

 ## Before you begin
 {: #before-you-begin-viewing-suspend}

-First, go to the device menu and ensure you have the correct account permissions to complete the task.
+First, go to the device menu and make sure that you have the correct account permissions to complete the task.

 * Go to your console's device menu.
 For more information, see [Navigating to devices](/docs/virtual-servers?topic=virtual-servers-navigating-devices).
 * Make sure that you have any necessary account permissions and device access.
 Only the account owner, or a user with the **Manage Users** classic infrastructure permission, can adjust the permissions.